 Cruises can occur in sailboats, speed boats, and even catamarans.
 A tour can mean sailing to the island and heading to a beach or a lagoon where snorkeling, diving, swimming, and relaxation are the order of the day.
 Speed boats take around 40 minutes to reach the island, while a catamaran will require around two hours under sail.

 Keep in mind that there are other boat tours and river cruises in the area apart from trips to Saona Island.
 Catalina Island, Altos de Chavon, Bacardi Island, Juanillo Beach, and many other destinations and sites are also options for day trips and cruises.

 There are, naturally, far more than three great things for a visitor to Punta Cana to do, and we also suggest that a trip to Bavaro is in order for its colorful beach huts, and its coral reef.
 Its beach is noted as one of the most remarkable in the region, and it is a must.
 There is also Manati Park, which is a popular zoo and dolphin park.
 Beaches that you should consider “must-see” include Arena Gorda with its amazing white sands and its quiet atmosphere, Macao Beach that has some days ideal for surfing and which is incredibly picturesque and photogenic, and Carretera Cabeza de Toro with its snorkeling and boating facilities.

-If you are staying in one of the premium villas of the Punta Cana area, it is possible to speak with your concierge to find out about other activities and things to do or have them help you book your tee times, get tickets, and book a cruise or day of sailing.
+If you are staying in one of the luxury rentals of the Punta Cana area, it is possible to speak with your concierge to find out about other activities and things to do or have them help you book your tee times, get tickets, and book a cruise or day of sailing.